kennic/NKFrameLayoutKit/README.md

 NKFrameLayout is a super fast and easy to use layout library for iOS and tvOS.

-For Swift version, check here: [FrameLayoutKit](http://github.com/kennic/FrameLayoutKit)
+The Objective-C version is deprecated, please check the Swift version here: [FrameLayoutKit](http://github.com/kennic/FrameLayoutKit)

 ## Example